-Undergraduate students will be placed on Academic Probation whenever their cumulative GPA falls below 2.0.
+Undergraduate students will be placed on Academic Probation whenever their cumulative GPA falls below 2.0, or when a grade below "C" is earned in an HSA course, even though their cumulative GPA may be above 2.0.
 Students on probation are required to meet with their advisor to discuss the terms of probation and complete a Probation Contract.
 Students must schedule at least one meeting with the academic advisor during the first six weeks of the term following being placed on probation.